hurshbajaj/Ion/README.md

 ## ✨ Author Note

 This project is written completely by me, including this message —
-with AI support being limited to light debugging or conceptual understanding for me whilst writing this.
+with AI support being limited to light debugging, conceptual understanding for me whilst writing this and this message's md formatting inspo;

 **Thank you!**